0xMiden/miden-client/docs/typedoc/web-client/classes/TransactionStoreUpdate.md

 # Class: TransactionStoreUpdate

-Update describing the effects of a stored transaction.
+Represents the changes that need to be applied to the client store as a result of a transaction execution.

 ## Methods